MSharp813/IT1025/Lab2/readme.md

 ## Logic Gates and Circuits

-Explain what is meant by a truth table and apply your knowledge to a NAND gate.
-How does the NAND gate truth table compare to that of an AND gate?
 A truth table shows the outputs from all possible combinations of inputs.
 A NAND gate is a Negated AND gate.The output of a NAND gate is true when one or more of its inputs are false.
 If all of a NAND gate's inputs are true then the output of the NAND gate is false.
 NAND truth table is the exact opposite of AND truth table.

 ## IEEE
+the importance of ethics in device desig
 IEEE's purpose is to foster technological innovation and excellence for the benefit of humanity.
+It is important to have ethics in device design because they affect accountability, value alignment, explainability, fairness, and user data rights.

+# Data Representation

+Binary numbers are only made of 0's and 1's, and the radix for each digit or value is a power of two.
+Decimal numbers range from 0-9, and have a radix of a power of ten for each digit or value.
+Hexadecimal uses 0-9 and the letters A-F, and the radix for each digit or value is also two.

+## Numeric Conversions

+## Hexadecimal Color Representation
 # Conclusion